oluwasheeun/sendIT/README.md

-#SENDIT Backend API
+# SENDIT Backend API

 This is a backend API for a parcel delivery company.
-It was developed using Express() and MongoDB database
+Developed using Nodejs, Express and MongoDB database